Cool Running In Minnesota

 The water pump is a critical component of your car or truck cooling system.
 It pumps the coolant to keep it circulating through the engine.
 The coolant is cooled in the radiator, then it travels through the engine, where it absorbs heat, then it returns to the radiator, where it releases the heat.
 And so on.
 But a water pump is something of a misnomer.
 The fluid pumped through your car or truck cooling system is not just water.
 It also contains coolant, which is actually poisonous.
 You should never consider your radiator as an emergency water supply.

 There are many types of coolant.
 It varies from vehicle to vehicle, and using the wrong kind could damage your engine.
 Your service professional will know which kind your vehicle’s manufacturer recommends.
 The team of automotive professionals at Kennedy Transmission Brake & Auto Service is always a good source for auto advice.
-We’ve been providing quality automotive services at our convenient location in Minnesota for 50 years.
+We’ve been providing quality automotive services at our convenient location in Minnesota for over 60 years.

 Keeping your cooling system in good repair will help keep your engine running well, and keep you out of the Kennedy Transmission Brake & Auto Service repair shop.
 This means that a regular cooling system inspection should be on your schedule for routine preventive maintenance of your vehicle.
 Your owner’s manual will tell you how often you need to do this.
 It varies depending on what kind of car you drive, what type of driving you do and where you live in North Dakota .